Alpha-Cyberus/Alpha-Cyberus/README.md

 Before focusing on expanding my web development skills I studied C++ and C# for several years with a hint of Java and .NET.

 I'm working on various small personal projects to learn more, but would love to collaborate on something interesting.
-Contact me here or on Discord, my name is Alpha Cyberus#6157.
+Contact me here, on Discord (Alpha Cyberus#6157), or at LinkedIn https://www.linkedin.com/in/luffyobrien/.

 Fun fact: Once I cut down a tree just by looking at it.
 It's true, I saw it with my own eyes!